 It depends.
-The first concern should always be depth-of-field – is the correct part of the image in focus?
+The first concern should always be depth-of-field – is correct part of the image in focus?
 It is ideal to shoot at a lens’s sharpest aperture, but this isn’t always possible.
 At the other end, it is also best to avoid smaller apertures and the loss of image quality to diffraction.
-Do bear in mind though that both diffraction and lens sharpness are in reference to the pixel level of the image – something you simply won’t see if you’re not viewing the image at 100% on your screen or printing very large.
+Do bear in mind though that both diffraction and lens sharpness are in reference to the pixel level of the image – something you simply won’t see if you’re not viewing the image at full-size on your screen or printing very large.

 Can I use my Panasonic lens on my Olympus body (or vice versa).